 From breathtaking mountains and ancient glaciers to sprawling tundra and magnificent wildlife, Alaska offers the adventure of a lifetime.
-Join us for an Alaska Photo Tour where we’ll capture the most photogenic landmarks of the 49th state, from the impressive wildlife, including the Alaskan brown bear, to some of the most spectacular landscapes of the last frontier.
+Join us for an Alaska Photo Tour where we’ll capture the 49th state’s most photogenic features, from the impressive wildlife, including the Alaskan brown bear, to some of the most spectacular landscapes of “The Last Frontier”.

-We are running this tour from July 25th to August 4th, during the best time of year to photograph the coastal brown bears and the landscapes of Alaska.
+We are running this tour from July 23rd to July 31st, during the best time of year to photograph the coastal brown bears and Alaskan landscapes.

 During this Alaska photo workshop, we will mainly focus on shooting landscapes and wildlife.

 In terms of wildlife, Alaska is a paradise during the summer.
 We will photograph plenty of animals, including mammals, such as the mighty Alaskan brown bear, grizzly bears, moose, and lynx; birds, such as bald eagles and puffins; and sea animals, such as whales, porpoises, otters, etc. Summer is also the best time of year to photograph coastal brown bears catching spawning salmon, one of the most impressive natural sights on earth.
 On this Alaskan brown bear photo tour, we will photograph the bears in some of the best locations.

 In terms of landscapes, everything in Alaska is on a different scale.
 We will shoot a great variety of landscapes, ranging from seascapes and calving glaciers to lush rainforests, waterfalls, rugged peaks, and some of the highest mountains in the United States.
 We will also take some scenic flights to the Katmai Peninsula, where we’ll see snow-capped volcanoes like Mt.
 Redoubt and Iliamna, along with hidden lakes and majestic landscapes, from the air.

 The trip will include a visit to different national parks, including Kenai Fjords and Lake Clark.